Peter Parker: Spider-Man: Volume 2 (1999–2003)

 Peter Parker: Spider-Man (vol. 2) was a monthly comic book series published by Marvel Comics that ran for 57 issues between 1999 and 2003.

-This series was a continuance of (vol. 1), with the creative team of Howard Mackie and John Romita Jr. having migrated to the new series.
+This series was a continuation of (vol. 1), with the creative team of Howard Mackie and John Romita Jr. having migrated to the new series.
 In June 2001, Marvel began a dual numbering system on all its titles that had been relaunched and renumbered.
 The first issue of Peter Parker: Spider-Man to be dual-numbered was listed as both #30 and #128 on the cover – the second figure achieved by adding the total of issues of the new volume (30) to the first volume's 98.
 The comic's legal indicia, printed on the title page, still listed the series as (vol. 2) #30.

 Mackie and Romita Jr. remained through issue #20 (August 2000) when writer Paul Jenkins and artist Mark Buckingham became the new creative team.
 Jenkins would write the character over different titles for the next five years.
 Buckingham and Jenkins left Peter Parker: Spider-Man after issue #50 (Jan.
 2003) and were briefly succeeded by writer Zeb Wells and an assortment of artists on what was meant to be a two-issue story before cancellation, but due to delays on the replacement book, became seven issues before the title was finally retired with issue #57 (Aug.
 2003).
 This series was replaced with a new Spider-Man title, Spectacular Spider-Man (vol. 2), which debuted with the team of Jenkins and penciller Humberto Ramos, running for 27 issues until 2005.

-Volume 3 (2022-present)
+Volume 3 (2019–2020)

+In September 2018, J. J. Abrams, his son Henry Abrams, and artist Sara Pichelli teamed up for volume 3, simply called Spider-Man, a limited series, later collected as Spider-Man: Bloodlines.

+Volume 4 (2022–2023)

 In July 2022, it was announced that Dan Slott would return to the Spider-Man franchise in October of that year, teaming with veteran Spider-Man artist Mark Bagley for the first time.
-Their title, simply called Spider-Man, will be a monthly ongoing which will connect to the status quo of the Amazing Spider-Man run from Zeb Wells and John Romita Jr. The first storyline for the issue will be "The End of Spider-Verse", the climatic chapter of the Spider-Verse trilogy begun in 2014 and furthered with Spider-Geddon in 2018.
+Their title, simply called Spider-Man, is a monthly ongoing which connects to the status quo of the Amazing Spider-Man run from Zeb Wells and John Romita Jr. The first storyline for the issue is "End of the Spider-Verse", the climactic chapter of the Spider-Verse trilogy begun in 2014 and furthered with Spider-Geddon in 2018.